Sean Coyle (baseball): Boston Red Sox

-The Red Sox selected Coyle in the third round of the 2010 MLB draft out of Germantown Academy in Fort Washington, Pennsylvania, signing him for a bonus of $1,300,000.
+The Boston Red Sox selected Coyle in the third round of the 2010 MLB draft out of Germantown Academy in Fort Washington, Pennsylvania, signing him for a bonus of $1,300,000.
 He then played from 2010 through 2013 for the Gulf Coast League Red Sox, Greenville Drive and Salem Red Sox, before joining the Portland Sea Dogs in 2014.
 He was added to the 40-man roster in November 2014.

-Coyle was named the Red Sox's No. 17 prospect by MLB.com entering the 2012 season, after leading Class-A Greenville and sharing the lead among Red Sox minor leaguers with seven triples in 2011.
+Coyle was named the Red Sox's No. 17 prospect by MLB.com entering the 2012 season, after leading Single-A Greenville and sharing the lead among Red Sox minor leaguers with seven triples in 2011.
 He also topped Greenville in walks (60), while ranking second both in doubles (27) and runs (77) as well as third in RBI (64) and stolen bases (14).
 In addition, Coyle collected a career-high seven RBI in Greenville's season finale against the Hickory Crawdads on September 5, 2011 and was named a MiLB Organizational All-Star in that season, repeating that honor in 2012.

 In 2013, Coyle was a member of the Salem champion team and was named the Carolina League Championship Series MVP after hitting two two-run doubles for a total of seven RBI in the three-game series.
 Unfortunately, he did not play in the Division Series due to an injury.

 Coyle was added to the US roster for the 2014 All-Star Futures Game in late June, 2014.
 He was named as a replacement for Mookie Betts, who was no longer eligible after his promotion to the Boston Red Sox.
 The announcement highlighted a resurgence for Coyle, who appeared in only 60 games in an injury-plagued 2013 season.
 Along with missing time with injuries to his thumb, knee, and elbow, he hit only .241 while repeating the Carolina League.